maikg/JSONSchema/README.md

     });

     // By default, other keys that are not explicitly defined are not allowed and a
-    // ValidationError will be added for each unexpected key.
-You can override this
+    // ValidationError will be added containing a message specifying which keys were
-    // behavior.
+    // unexpected.
+You can override this behavior.
     $obj->allowsOtherKeys(true);
 });
 ?>